Teens in Arlington

 Library Youth Ambassadors

 The Library Youth Ambassadors of Arlington Public Library began in Fall 2018 as a way for teens to provide input on library programs and services.
 This group is open to all teens who live or attend school in the City of Arlington.
 Teens are encouraged to register as approved City volunteers (link to volunteer page) so that they may receive volunteer hours from the library.
 However, they are not required to if they wish to participate in the group.
 All teens may use the hours they spend as part of community service hours for their schools.

 Meetings are on the 1st and 3rd Thursday of every month from 4:30 PM to 5:30 PM.
 Members must attend at least one meeting a month to remain active members.
 Members who miss two months in a row will be removed from the group but are welcome to apply again the next semester.

-Applications for Library Youth Ambassadors for new applicants are currently closed for 2022 – 2023 school year.
+Applications for Library Youth Ambassadors for new applicants are currently open for 2023 – 2024 school year.

 - Serving as a focus group for creating library programs aimed at teens.

 - Creating and planning programs for teens, such as Teen Plant Club, Happy Little Accidents, Teen Puzzle Club.